 About/Videos

-A Baby Home, Mothering Center, a Day Care for MAP moms who have special needs babies, Safe Birthing Training for Traditional Maasai Birthers, Water Well drilling and Opportunities to Serve for Volunteers, in Arusha, Tanzania
+A Baby Home, Mothering Center, a Day Care for MAP moms who have special needs babies, Safe Birthing Training for Traditional Maasai Birthers, Water Well drilling, community outreach through the soccer field and Opportunities to Serve for Volunteers, in Arusha, Tanzania

-Neema Village Tanzania, Inc. is a 501(c)3 registered non-profit in the USA and a registered NGO in Tanzania.
+Neema Village Tanzania, Inc. is a 501(c)3 registered non-profit in the USA and a registered and certified NGO in Tanzania.

 Neema Village was primarily a rescue center for abandoned, orphaned and at risk babies in Arusha, Tanzania, East Africa.
 Hundreds of babies, have been rescued and most of those have either been adopted through the Tanzania Social Welfare System or returned to an extended family member.
 As God led Neema into more ways to help, programs to help women who had been abandoned were added.
 Realizing that many of the babies who came to Neema had lost their mothers in childbirth, a program to teach traditional birthers out in remote villages better ways to help deliver babies safely was begun.
 That is what Neema is all about, making new happy families.